Skip to main content

 Moreover, the specific consequences of neglecting this need continue to be of special interest to me.
 All men have a basic desire to be seen and recognized as whole individuals within their environment.
 And if a man’s environment does not supply him with this, he will start looking for reassurance or definition elsewhere.
 We are living in a hellscape where men are continually plugging into pernicious sources of definition and identity, and a lot of that has to do with the scripts we give for men to feel good in their own skin.
 (Imagine that: not even men are served by the demands of the patriarchy …)

-I started this whole spelunk exploring the Chris Pratt phenomenon in large part to highlight how this phenomenon works today–and also to illustrate that even after a man crosses over the threshold, his continued position there is hardly guaranteed–but the issue obviously goes back a lot further, which brings us to the man of the hour.
+I started this whole spelunk exploring the Chris Pratt phenomenon in large part to highlight how this process works today–and also to illustrate that even after a man crosses over to success, it's not at all guaranteed that his continued presence there will go unchallenged–but the issue obviously goes back a lot further, which brings us to the man of the hour.

 Edward G Robinson